 Most security operations teams lack complete tools or skills needed when moving beyond dashboards to quickly dive deep into threat detection, as data collection can take hours or days to complete.
 Using big data platforms such as Splunk can help centralize intelligence, but most analysts still struggle to write optimal, ad-hoc search queries across their data sets to detect threats because these queries rely on knowledge of complex, proprietary query languages.

-With CSI, it is easy to take the Indicators of Compromise (IOCs) for a specific type of malware or advanced threat, and then use natural language searches in Splunk to quickly search through your logs to see if these IOCs are present.
+Natural language search makes it easier than ever to take the Indicators of Compromise (IOCs) for a specific type of malware or advanced threat, and then use natural language searches in Splunk to quickly search through your logs to see if IOCs are present.
 These IOCs could be file hashes, executable names, IP addresses, domain names, and more.
-Anyone in the organization, even if not technical, can run these natural language searches in CSI to detect if the IOC or threat exists in their environment.
-For example, a natural language search to look for WannaCry ransomware could be: Show me systems with filesystem changes involving filename “*.WNCRY*” Easy!